sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 My reasoning boils down to incrementary additions. `redux` and `@reduxjs/toolkit` can be considered a single paltform evolution step, because they are essentialy redux + redux quality of life functions. `redux-saga` requires the previous two, but can be understood as a separate concern, since it is by all means a way to handle something in a different way, when you think `redux` you do not necessarily think of `redux-saga`, it comes (naturally) later when you have to think of handling complex async logic, thus it can be understood as a separate entity.
 The order of adding `jest` and `apollo-client` is interchangeable to be honest and by all means the two dependencies are not part of "redux + hanlding async logic via it" step of platform evolution, but since the driving force behing setting up redux now is configuring the network layer of my project and since this means actually writing code and not configuration files, testing this code is the next logical step, hence why I included these two packages in this step.

 So, I will be reading the `@reduxjs/toolkit` documentation (https://redux-toolkit.js.org/) to familiarize myself with what is offers, then proceed as described above.

+My first simple example will be to create a simple "app state" reducer, that will have a boolean `isRunning` property, initially set to false, that will be set to true as soon as the main `App.tsx` component mounts.

+Then, I will add `redux-saga` and refactor the above code to work with sagas.

+Since this is going to be a simple proof of concept example, I will create the necessary files directly under the `store` directory, that is to say I will not try to follow the ducks pattern so I can take it one step at a time.